Useful Idiots

 post photo preview

-Watch a free preview of our episode and subscribe for the full chat with Tim Weiner on how the CIA got CAUGHT spying on the Senate
+Watch a free preview of our episode and subscribe for the full chat with Norman Finkelstein on Charlie Kirk, Bari Weiss, and the difference between Israelis and Nazis

 Subscribe for the full episode at the bottom of the page.
 Watch a free preview here: